Leonets/PocAws/README.md

 Design and implement a system that is continuously pulling all the submitted orders to the network and detects different order's type for then submitting to the appropriate system.

-* When an order is detected, store the information regarding the order, the total amount and the destination, and then:
+- When an order is detected, store the information regarding the order, the total amount and the destination, and then:
   - let a subsystem decide if the price needs to be changed
   - distribute the order to the subsequent systems (order, shipping and accounting) in pairs with interacting with external system (API)
-* [OPT] Given a list of countries, just filter orders involving (sending or receiving) those countries.
+- [OPT] Given a list of countries, just filter orders involving those countries.
+- [OPT] Create a dashboard showing grouped orders by country and total amount
-* Data can be stored in memory
+- Data can be stored in memory
-* Orders only need to be tracked since the application is started
+- Orders only need to be tracked since the application is started

 Please detail a solution using Kotlin and AWS (SQS, SNS, S3)

 Please provide useful examples for evaluating the following:
 - fault tolerance to sqs crash
 - fault tolerance to sns crash
 - queue operations affected by visibility timeout
 - coroutines simple usage

 # Proposed solution